Understanding VG vs PG E-Liquids

-It might seem reasonable to think that because you’re inhaling the vapour that your mouth might become moist but while you might be inhaling a liquid-based vapour, PG actually retains a lot of its moisture.
-This means that if you vape an e-liquid that has a high PG content on a fairly frequent basis, then you may end up with somewhat of a dry throat.
+It might seem reasonable to think inhaling the vapour through your mouth increases moistness.
+However, while you might be inhaling a liquid-based vapour, PG actually retains a lot of its moisture.
+Therefore, if you vape an e-liquid that has a high PG content frequently, you may end up with a dry throat.

 PG Allergies: Is VG Safer than PG?